Skype for Business Online features

 Skype for Business Online users can make one-to-one computer-based audio and video calls to other Skype for Business users using a PC and a web camera.
 A Skype for Business Online user can initiate Skype-to-Skype audio and video calls with another user in the same Skype for Business Online organization (within or outside the corporate firewall), or with another Skype for Business user in a Skype for Business federated domain if the two Skype for Business domains are correctly configured, supported, and permitted for federation.

-Go here to find out how to set audio device options in Skype for Business.
+See Set audio device options in Skype for Business to find out how to set audio device options in Skype for Business.

 Federation and public IM connectivity